How to Boil Eggs: A Foolproof Guide for Perfectly Cooked Eggs

 1. Can I boil eggs in the microwave?

-READ MORE How to Build a Deck: The Ultimate Guide
+READ MORE How to Mine Bitcoin: The Ultimate Guide

 2. How can I prevent cracks while boiling eggs?